I enrolled in a "self-paced, individualized course." When do I start?

 May I do my homework in the Center?

-Students may work on lab assignments, participate in Conversation Circles, or have individual appointments with instructors or instructional aides.
-All other homework should be done elsewhere.
+Students may work on lab assignments, participate in Conversation Circles, have individual appointments with instructors or instructional aides, or work on homework for their Reading, ESL Reading, or ESL Conversation class.
 Please see our Code of Conduct.

 May I use the computers?

 Students may use the computers only for assigned Reading/ESL Center work in Reading and ESL Reading and Conversation courses.
-They may also use an online dictionary.
-The Center's computers may NOT be used for any other purposes including (but not limited to): reading email, word processing, surfing the Internet, visiting chat rooms, printing documents, and playing games.
+The Center's computers may NOT be used for any other purposes including (but not limited to): reading email, word processing, surfing the Internet, visiting chat rooms, messaging, listening to music, printing documents, and playing games.
 Please see our Code of Conduct.

 How do I make an appointment?